PostHog/posthog.com/contents/tutorials/aa-testing.md

 ## Handling A/A test results

-After running your tests, you should see the same results for all the variants, or if not the same, the results should not be statistically significant.
-The probability a variant is the best should be about 50% for both.
+After running your tests, you should see the similar results for all the variants.
+The results should not be statistically significant, since all variants received the same treatment.

 If the results are statistically significant, something is wrong.
 Here are some areas to check: